Marcell Ozuna Preview, Player Props: Braves vs. Giants

-On Friday, Marcell Ozuna (batting .333 in his past 10 games) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+On Saturday, Marcell Ozuna (.579 slugging percentage in past 10 games, including one home run) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 7:20 PM ET.

 Marcell Ozuna Game Info & Props vs. the Giants